GLOBAL MARKETS-Stimulus hopes push global equity markets to new records, bonds hit 11-month lows | Business

 GLOBAL MARKETS-Stimulus hopes push global equity markets to new records, bonds hit 11-month lows

-A global equities rally pushed Japan's Nikkei and U.S. stock benchmarks to new records on Friday while safe havens such as Treasuries and gold sold off as investors looked past political unrest in the United States and focused on further stimulus to mend the economic damage of the coronavirus pandemic.
+A global equities rally pushed Japan's Nikkei to a more than three-decade high and the Nasdaq Composite Index to a new record on Friday while safe havens such as Treasuries and gold sold off as investors looked past political unrest in the United States and focused on further stimulus to mend the economic damage of the coronavirus pandemic.
 Risky assets, including oil, emerging market stocks and bitcoin, jumped, while a sell-off in 10-year U.S. Treasuries pushed their yields to the highest levels since March.

 The surge came despite data from the Labor Department that showed the U.S. economy shed 140,000 jobs in December, the first time that payrolls decreased in eight months.
 Yet investors expect that President-elect Joe Biden's incoming administration will pass bigger fiscal stimulus and infrastructure spending plans.
 "The economic reality stands in stark contrast to the markets' view of the world – we are all living in the present, with a badly damaged economy, while the market is living in the future, expecting a post-COVID or at least post-vaccine world," said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.

-The dollar inched higher, helped by the rising yields.
-The dollar index rose 0.09%, with the euro down 0.15% to $1.2251.
-Cryptocurrency bitcoin again hit an all-time high, up nearly 5% on the day to $41,530, topping Thursday's high, prompted by surging demand from institutional and retail investors.
+The dollar index rose 0.347%, with the euro down 0.5% to $1.2209.
+Cryptocurrency bitcoin again hit an all-time high, briefly rising more than 5% before paring gains, prompted by surging demand from institutional and retail investors.
 Market watchers have said a pullback is likely following its recent run-up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)